golemfactory/golem-docs/src/pages/docs/golem/overview/golem-token.md

 If you still possess the GNT token and want to migrate to the new GLM token then go to [https://migrate.golem.network/](https://migrate.golem.network/).

 The token tGLM (t for test) is used on test blockchains such as Holesky, and Mumbai, (in the past: Goerli, Rinkeby).
 It has no real financial value and is used to facilitate running applications on the testnet.

-# Testnet / Mainnet, Addresses and Wallets

-`Testnet` means that part of the Golem Network, that accepts payments on test networks.
-By default the requestor node uses testnet.
-Requestor users can select their preferred blockchain.
-Their demand will be matched by offers from providers that accept payments on test blockchains.
-Golem Network and its community operate some providers on the testnet that serve as a testing environment for developers.
-`yagna payment fund` is a command to obtain tokens necessary to run applications on the `testnet`: both tGLM and the chain native token used to pay gas fees.

-`Mainnet` is the part of the Golem Network, that accepts payments on production blockchains.
-At this moment we support transactions on Ethereum Mainnet and Polygon, but due to the high gas fees on the Ethereum Mainnet, we recommend using Polygon.
-Provider configuration by default accepts payments on production networks.
-To operate on the Mainnet the requestor needs to supply his Yagna wallet with GLM and gas tokens on the respective network.
-On Polygon you'll need GLM and MATIC.
-Golem facilitates the process of acquiring GLMs and Matics on our Onboarding Page.

-(Note, the term `Mainnet` is also used to identify the Ethereum main blockchain: in such a case we refer to it as `Ethereum Mainnet`).

-When you run the Yagna daemon for the first time, it creates a set of addresses on all supported blockchains (both test and production ones) and provides a wallet to store them.
-All have the same address, however, they are operated on different blockchains, thus they are separate.
-This address is used to identify your node ID (so must be unique) and by default, this is the address used to pay from and receive payments - on the network you had agreed to operate between the Provider and Requestor.

-You can check your ID using `yagna id show`.

-If you prefer to receive to a different address you can configure a separate address used only to receive payments.

-If you would like to use another blockchain address to pay from, you need to import a private key to Yagna (`yagna id create --help` for details on flags and options).
-You can also export the private key Yagna is using (`yagna id export --help`).
-By default, Yagna is importing and exporting keys in [secret storage format](https://github.com/ethereum/wiki/wiki/Web3-Secret-Storage-Definition).

-## How the payment network is selected

-Providers, by default, accept payments on both Polygon and Ethereum Mainnet.
-Users can change this setting using `golemsp run --payment-network <network>`.

-Requestors in their demands define their preferred payment network(s).
-Golem Network matches demands with offers and automates the process of agreeing on what blockchain will be used for payments.
-The set of parameters describing the payment driver, the blockchain network, and the token is called the payment platform.